DarwinCamahalan/eks-app/README.md

-# React Native Application for Displaying Information of an Electric Scooter (VESC)
+# React Native Application for Displaying Information of a Electric Scooter (VESC)

 ### Mobile Application Preview